BenSiv/BenSiv/README.md

 Hi, I’m @BenSiv.
 - Data Scientist and Bioinformatician in AgTech / FoodTech industry.
 - Data Science Program graduate at Israel Tech Challenge.
-- M.Sc. in Biotechnology from Tel-Hai collage.
+- Biotechnology graduate from Tel-Hai collage.

 You can reach me at bensiv92@gmail.com